-Utah's Hatch to retire, opening door to possible Romney run
+Sen. Hatch to retire, opening door for possible Romney run

 Hatch also served as chairman of the Senate Judiciary Committee and was at the center of many of the biggest confirmation battles.
 During his time on the committee, the Senate has confirmed nearly 1,900 federal judges.

 In 2000, Hatch sought the Republican nomination for president, saying he had more experience in Washington than his opponents and insisting he could work with Democrats.
-He withdrew from the race after only winning 1 percent of the vote in the Iowa caucuses and then endorsed George W. Bush.
+He withdrew after only winning 1 percent of the vote in the Iowa caucuses.

-Hatch frequently wrote religious songs and recorded music in his spare time as a way to relax from the stresses of life in Washington.
+Hatch frequently wrote religious songs and recorded music in his spare time as a way to relax.
 One of his songs, "Unspoken," went platinum after appearing on "WOW Hits 2005," a compilation of Christian pop music.

-While seeking re-election in 2012, Hatch pledged it would be his last term.
-He seemed to waver on that decision in recent months with Trump publicly calling on him to run again.

-Romney would enter the Senate race as the heavy favorite, having carried Utah in 2012 by a margin of nearly 3 to 1 over Democrat Barack Obama.
-Romney, an unabashed Trump critic, would likely be among a small number of influential Republicans willing to take on Trump.

-Derek Miller, a Utah businessman who had been considering a run for Hatch's seat, said Tuesday that Romney has popped up more frequently at policy gatherings, chamber of commerce meetings and social events in Utah.

-"I go to events and I see Gov. Romney there, over the last couple months, when I never saw him at those events before," Miller said.

-Associated Press writers Zeke Miller, Steve Peoples, Thomas Beaumont and Michelle Price contributed to this story.
+Associated Press writers Zeke Miller, Steve Peoples, Thomas Beaumont and Michelle Price contributed to this report.